lfmvit/s317264-computational-intelligence-labs/lab9/READ_ME.md

 The provided code implements a Genetic Algorithm (GA) to solve an optimization problem.
 The algorithm involves evolving a population of individuals over multiple generations, applying crossover and mutation operations to create new individuals, and selecting the best individuals based on a fitness function.

 ## Genetic Algorithm Class
 The `GeneticAlgorithm` class is the core of the implementation.
 It is initialized with parameters such as the number of populations, population size, genome length, crossover rate, mutation rate, and the fitness function.
 Key methods and attributes include:

+**The algorithm is designed to minimize the number of fitness calls, but how much is too much?**

+ For this lab i tried to aim for about 100k calls as a ceiling for problem instance = 10 for the 100th generation, that is the most "expensive" one.

 - `initialize_population`: Creates initial populations for each island using random binary strings of 0s and 1s.
 - `custom_crossover`: Performs a custom crossover between two individuals, allowing the exchange of genetic material in segments.